 Fantasy points are generated from the action on the field.
 When a player on your team catches a touchdown, kicks a field goal or records a sack, your fantasy team earns points for the week (dependent on league scoring settings).
 The sum of your team’s starting players’ points combine to compete against the total for your opponent's team for the week.

-Positions are set for all players in advance of the season.
+Positions are initially set for all players in advance of the season based on training camp rosters and official positions as designated by each individual NFL team.
 If a player is listed on NFL.com as a Quarterback, he is eligible to be started on your fantasy team as a quarterback.
 The same is true for all other positions on your fantasy roster with the only exception being the Flex positions (dependent on league settings).
 In the Flex positions, you may start a player that is either a wide receiver or a running back (WR/RB) or a wide receiver or tight end (WR/TE).
 You may not start a player at a position for which he is not eligible (i.e. you may not start a quarterback as a wide receiver).